 What’s Coming to Disneyland and Universal in 2019

-Mickey’s Mix Magic — has now concluded its initial run, but returns for one weekend Nov.
-1-3, 2019! — This new nighttime projection show with music and lasers turned Disneyland Park into a rockin’ dance party.
+Mickey’s Mix Magic — has now concluded its initial run and returned for one weekend Nov.
+1-3, 2019 — This new nighttime projection show with music and lasers turned Disneyland Park into a rockin’ dance party.
 Select nights were enhanced with fireworks.
 Good news!
 You might still catch this hoppin' party as a replacement show (without fireworks) on nights when Disneyland fireworks get canceled due to wind or other factors!

 Mickey’s Soundsational Parade — Jan.
 18, 2019 - July 17, 2019 — Now it's time to say goodbye to this poppin' parade.
 It's leaving on Disneyland's birthday to make way for a new parade coming next year and for the short-term return of The Main Street Electrical Parade in August.

 Valentine's Day fun with Mickey and Minnie — Jan.
 22 - Feb.
 18, 2019 — Minnie is still pretty sweet on Mickey after all these years, so she had a special celebration of her own.
 She hid valentines for Mickey around Disneyland during Valentine’s month.
 Guests could purchase a map and stickers to go on a scavenger hunt to find these hidden valentines.
 There were Mickey- and Minnie-shaped valentine treats and other ways to celebrate.